 How to update your website with WebDAV (Technical Notes)

 In order to access your web space* on our servers, you can use the WebDAV protocol ("Web Distributed Authoring and Versioning" -- an extension of the HTTP protocol).
-Until recently, the access was based on the FTP protocol, which then proved not to ensure at best our users' anonymity.
+Until recently, the access was based on the FTP protocol, which then proved not to ensure at best our users' anonymity and privacy.

 Our Webdav service, like al other A/I services, works on an SSL connection.
 Before using Webdav you should install the A/I SSL certificate available from our Certification Authority website.

 The only information you need in order to connect to our website through WebDAV is the server name (https://www.autistici.org/dav/ the same name for all users), your user name, which you can find in the 'Websites' section of your User Panel, and the password we sent you when your website was activated.
 It is important that you always use www.autistici.org as the server name, or some clients might get confused and fail.

 The directory containing your website is called html-sitename,

 and it's the one you'll find as soon as you connect to your server via WebDAV.

 If you want to change you WebDAV password, you can do it directly in your User Panel: log in with your mail user and password, click to enter the Websites section and look for the 'Change password' link.